Tenses PDF

 2. Routine activities that will happen in the normal course of events: Everybody will be working on a computer sooner or later.

-Present perfect tense rules PDF
+Present perfect tense PDF

 Present perfect simple: